You will need to:

 Protective clothing means different things to different beekeepers.

 When bees are being installed into the hive, they are not as aggressive or defensive as they can be once they have established.
 This means that they won't be concerned with stinging because they are concerned with finding their new home and colony.
 But you may want to wear a veil and protective clothing when first starting out with beekeeping.
 This helps you feel comfortable around the bees, allowing more concentration on your task.
-Purchase a bee suit from our BackYardHive shop or wear thick clothing closing all arm and leg sleeves.
+Purchase a bee suit, bee helmet and veil and protective gloves from our BackYardHive Protective Gear shop.
+You can also wear thick clothing, closing all arm and leg sleeves.
 Wrapping duck tape works well for this.
 And if you are in question about being allergic, you should get tested by your doctor.

 Our new DVD is extremely helpful in getting started.
 It is an hour and half in length and covers everything you need to know about getting started with 15 Chapters teaching Choosing a Location for your Hive, Setting up a Hive, Finding Bees for your Hive, Capturing Bee Swarms, Introducing Bees into Your Hive, About the Bee Colony and its Organization, Working Safely and Gently with Your Bees, Harvesting and Processing Honeycomb from your Hive, Seasonal Beekeeping Tasks plus HD footage of Corwin Bell working in a bee hive showing you how to manage a bee hive.
 The DVD is beautifully filmed with clear instructions, live footage and animated sequences to show you how to work in your new hive.
 Get a copy of our Bee Guardian Methods DVD.